damiik/H6502/README.md

 -- | Generates the "Hello, World!" program. helloWorld :: Asm ()
 helloWorld = do
-    org 0x0801 -- Set the starting address db startSequence-- Initialization bytes
+    org 0x0801                     -- Set the starting address db startSequence               -- Initialization bytes

     lda# _BLACK                    -- Clear the screen
-    sta $ AddrLit16 0xD020       -- Set background color
-    sta $ AddrLit16 0xD021       -- Set border color
+    sta $ vicBorderColor           -- Set border color sta $ vicBackgroundColor       -- Set background color

     ldx# 0x00                      -- Counter/index
-    lda $ X "text" -- Load the first character from the text while_ IsNonZero $ do
+    lda $ X "text"                 -- Load the first character from the text (set zero flag) while_ IsNonZero $ do
-        sta $ X (AddrLit16 0x0400) -- Write character to the screen (position 1024)
+        sta $ X screenRam          -- Write character to the screen (position= 1024 + X index) inx                        -- Increment X index
-        inx
-        lda $ X "text"
+        lda $ X "text"             -- Load next character (set zero flag)

     rts                            -- Return to BASIC

-    l_ "text"
-    stringC64 "HELLO WORLD FROM DARYO_PL"; db [0x00]  -- Text to display with null terminator
+    l_ "text"                      -- Define a label for the text stringC64 "HELLO WORLD FROM DARYO_PL"; db [0x00]  -- Text to display with null terminator

 ```

-# while_ macro example
+# *while_* macro example

-The `while_` macro used in example above creates a loop that continues until the condition is false.
-In this case, it checks if the accumulator is non-zero (`IsNonZero`), which allows the program to print characters until it reaches the null terminator, you can use also `doWhile_` macro, `if_` macro or your own defined macros with different predefined conditions.
+In example above the `while_` macro creates a loop that continues until the condition is false.
+In this case, it checks if the accumulator is non-zero (with predefined condition `IsNonZero`), which allows the program to print characters until it reaches the *null* terminator, you can use also other predefined macros like `doWhile_`, `if_` etc., or you can also define your own program control macros like that.

-`while_` example is one of powerful constructs that allows you to write loops in a more readable way, similar to high-level languages just using haskell *do block* syntax.
+`while_` example is one of powerful constructs that allows you to write loops in a more readable way, similar to high-level languages, just using haskell *do block* syntax.
 It abstracts away the low-level details of setting up loop branch labels, making your assembly code cleaner and easier to understand.

 Definition of `while_` macro is as follows: